 I was attending both drums (with Marco Battaglioli) and guitar (with Luigi Gagliardi) classes at the comunal music school, the Scuola di Musica Giuseppe Verdi: I studied drums for 6 years, and guitar for 7.
 But that was not the end.
 After the high-school I started to teach guitar in private schools, first near Siena, after four years in Florence.
 I had to stop teaching drums because nobody wanted a single person teaching two different things, I couldn’t understand where the problem was… and after another 6 years I still haven’t found the answer, but things are changed and now I’m allowed to teach both instruments!
 Yeeee 😀 and I’m very excited about that because I can finally teach music the way I learned it, and grow musicians who listen to each other and do music together, in real time, which I really love to do.

-And this elegant man up here is one the most important persons for me, for my vision of the music.
-Claudio Fabi is one of most important names when it comes to italian producers, from the late 60’s he has produced some of the most popular italian artists, working a lot in the U.S. he has a vision of the music that is quite anomalous in the italian music business, because it comes from a lot of different points of view.
-He tought me so many things that I really have to put him through my teachers, even if he was actually my boss for a few years.
+And this elegant man up here is one the most important persons to me, for my vision of the music.
+Claudio Fabi is one of most important names when it comes to italian producers, from the late 60’s he has produced some of the most popular italian artists, working a lot in the U.S. he has a vision of the music that is quite anomalous in the italian music business, because it comes from lots of different points of view.
+He tought me so many things that I really have to see him as one of my most important teachers, even if he was actually my boss.
 And I’m very proud to say that he has been my very first producer!
-I’m looking forward to record new songs and follow the music, wherever it takes me, and I hope it will continue to lead me where I never thought I could go, like in this other picture down here, where I, in the center, was playing at the Pistoia Blues Festival with my teacher Nick Becattini, at my right, right after Charlie Musselwhite and before one of my guitar heroes.
+I’m looking forward to record new songs and follow the music, wherever it takes me, and I hope it will continue to lead me where I never thought I could go, like in this other picture down here, where I, in the center, was playing at the Pistoia Blues Festival with my teacher Nick Becattini, at my right, right after blues legend Charlie Musselwhite and before one of my local guitar heroes…